The Time Traveler's Wife: Film

 The film rights for The Time Traveler's Wife were optioned by Brad Pitt's production company Plan B Entertainment, in association with New Line Cinema, before the novel was even published.
-The adaptation was written by Bruce Joel Rubin and directed by Robert Schwentke, and stars Rachel McAdams as Clare and Eric Bana and Henry.
+The adaptation was written by Bruce Joel Rubin and directed by Robert Schwentke, and stars Rachel McAdams as Clare and Eric Bana as Henry.
 Filming began in September 2007 and the movie was released by Warner Bros. on 14 August 2009.
 When asked about the prospect of her novel being turned into a film, Niffenegger said, "I've got my little movie that runs in my head.
 And I'm kind of afraid that will be changed or wiped out by what somebody else might do with it.
 And it is sort of thrilling and creepy, because now the characters have an existence apart from me."
 In general, the film received mixed-to-negative reviews.
 For example, The New York Times wrote that the film was an "often ridiculous, awkward, unsatisfying and dour melodramatic adaptation".

 Television

 In July 2018, HBO secured the rights to adapt the novel into a television series of the same name, to be written by Steven Moffat.
 In February 2021, Theo James and Rose Leslie were cast as Henry and Clare.
+The show was canceled after one season in July 2022.
+The fans of the show started a petition to save the series by approaching other streaming platforms to pick it up for renewal.
+It was removed from HBO Max in December 2022.